Manusharma24/Marketing-campaign-data-analysis/readme.md

 ---
 <h2><a class="anchor" id="dataset"></a>Dataset</h2>

-- Excel file located in `/data/` folder
+- Dataset provided in Excel file
 - Summary table created from ingested data and used for analysis

 ---